NSCA CPT Study Guide

 Resistance trained clients that perform structural exercises that load the spine or stress the lower back will benefit from holding their breath during the exercise.
 This is because the Valsalva maneuver builds pressure in the torso and gives you more force in a way.
 The client will be better able to maintain the proper posture and alignment of the body when doing this.

-The other way would have you inhale before the repetition starts, hold the breath through the sticking point, and then exhale.
+The other way would have you inhale before the repetition starts, hold your breath through the sticking point, and then exhale.

-Trainers shouldn’t allow clients with known cardiovascular, metabolic, or respiratory conditions to hold their breath while resistance training.
+Trainers shouldn’t allow clients with known cardiovascular, metabolic, or respiratory conditions to hold their breath during resistance training.

 Weightlifting Belt Recommendations